thomasperrot/foobartory/README.rst

    $ python setup.py install

-Once you have installed the package, you can run the Foobartory with the following options:
+Once you have installed the package, you can run the Foobartory with the following command:

 .. code-block::